igordejanovic/parglare/docs/getting_started.md

 the [parglare grammar language](./grammar.md).
 You write the grammar either as a Python string in your source code or as a separate file.
 In case you are writing a grammar of a complex language I would suggest the separate file approach.
+Although not mandatory, the convention is that parglare grammar files have `.pg` extension.

 The next step is to create the instance of the `Grammar` class.
 This is achieved by importing the `Grammar` class and calling either `from_file` or `from_str`